Africa groans under the weight of COVID-19 waste | DW | 17.02.2022

 It's not just masks that are discarded carelessly, Wanjoya said, but all kinds of medical waste.

-"So you see such people also get infected by those medical waste, which has been thrown into the open landfills."

-Low-income countries, 23 of which are in Africa, trash 90% of their waste in unregulated dumps, on fields or through open burning, according to the latest figures by the World Bank.
+Low-income countries, 23 of which are in Africa, toss 90% of their waste in unregulated dumps, on fields or through open burning, according to the latest figures by the World Bank.

 This is because many African cities like Nairobi lack functioning waste management systems, said environmental activist Lillian Mulupi from the Kenyan political party, the United Green Movement.